-The schedule below represents a typical first-year rotation in the HonorHealth General Surgery Residency Program.
+The schedule below represents a potential first-year rotation in the HonorHealth General Surgery Residency Program.
 Upper-level residents have more flexibility about which electives they can choose.

 Most rotations are at HonorHealth John C. Lincoln, Deer Valley and Scottsdale Osborn medical centers.
 Pediatric, Burn and Transplant rotations are offsite.
 At completion of the program, trainees enter practice with the skills and knowledge needed for comprehensive surgical experience.